marduke182/jekyll-blog/_drafts/react-folder-structure.markdown

 }
 ```

-You can see right away the value of this structur, you are exporting all what you need to update or retrieve information from redux state and for setup module in your applciation, you can see the value in your tests:
+You can see right away the value of this structure, you are exporting all what you need to update or retrieve information from redux state and for setup module in your application, you can see the value in your tests:

 ```javascript
 import reducer, { name, actions, selectors} from '../auth.redux';